dereuromark/cakephp-ide-helper/docs/Illuminator.md

 Make sure to backup/commit your changes before running it.

 Each task has its own scope defined, based on path or filename.
-If that doesnt match, it will be skipped.
+If that doesn't match, it will be skipped.

+Use `-p PluginName` to annotate inside a plugin.

+Tip: Use `*` wildcard to refer to a group of plugins.
+E.g. `-p SomePrefix/*` which are all inside your own `plugins/` directory.
+You can also use `all` for all app plugins.

+For more than one plugin the command will not run into `vendor/` plugins, to avoid accidental modification there.

 ### Available tasks